 A conference call to discuss first quarter 2018 financial and operational results will be held on Thursday, May 10, 2018 at 9:00 a.m.
 Pacific | 12:00 p.m.
 Eastern.
 Hosting the call will be Jorge A. Ganoza, President and CEO, and Luis D. Ganoza, Chief Financial Officer.

 Shareholders, analysts, media and interested investors are invited to listen to the live conference call by logging onto the webcast at: http://www.investorcalendar.com/IC/CEPage.asp?ID=176642 or over the phone by dialing just prior to the starting time.

 Time: 9:00 a.m.
 Pacific | 12:00 p.m.
 Eastern

 Replay number (International): +1.919.882.2331

 Playback of the conference call will be available until May 24, 2018 at 11:59 p.m.
 Eastern.
 Playback of the webcast will be available until August 10, 2018.
 In addition, a transcript of the call will be archived in the company`s website: https://www.fortunasilver.com/investors/financials/2018/.

 About Fortuna Silver Mines Inc.

-Fortuna is a growth oriented, silver and base metal producer focused on mining opportunities in Latin America.
-Our primary assets are the Caylloma silver Mine in southern Peru and the San Jose silver-gold Mine in Mexico.
-The company is selectively pursuing additional acquisition opportunities throughout the Americas.
-For more information, please visit our website at www.fortunasilver.com.
+Fortuna is a growth oriented, precious metal producer focused on mining opportunities in Latin America.
+The Company`s primary assets are the Caylloma silver mine in southern Peru, the San Jose silver-gold mine in Mexico and the Lindero gold project in Argentina.
+The Company is selectively pursuing acquisition opportunities throughout the Americas and in select other areas.